extremepayne/cs2450-G1/README.md

 # Task Manager
-This is a task manager for students.
+This is a task manager for students, by students.
+It handles courses and tasks within it.
+Setup deadlines for tasks and course dates, set status of tasks to make your student life easier.

 # Installation
 Download the corresponding .zip file for your system, extract it, and open up the TaskManager app found inside of it.